T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems

 \subsection{Overall Design of T-COL}

-According to the previous analysis, the process of generating CEs is divided into two main parts: case selection and feature values selection, and T-COL is designed based on this ideology.
-In order to improve the efficiency of the generation of CEs, we use a partitioning strategy that divides the generation process of CEs into a selection process of several combinations of local feature values.
-We first construct \textit{local greedy trees} (see \ref{sec:lgt}) representing the local combination of feature values and filter the locally optimal paths for the combination of feature values based on the given metrics.
-Finally, all the paths filtered by the local greedy tree are linked, and the feature space of the CE is populated by selecting features from the prototype case and the query sample respectively according to the complete feature value selection path (see \ref{sec:lt} and \ref{sec:t-col}).
-The entire process is shown in Fig. \ref{fig:T-COL}.
+To capture general user preferences, we introduce T-COL, including the prototype case screening and the feature value selection as optional conditions.
+In order to improve the efficiency of T-COL, we use a partitioning strategy in the feature value selection process.
+We first screen prototype cases according to user preferences and construct \textit{local greedy trees} representing the local combination of feature values.
+Next, the local optimal objective is set according to the user's preference, and the optimal paths of local feature values are selected by using local greedy trees.
+Finally, all the paths selected by local greedy trees are concatenated in order.
+The complete path can guide the selection of feature values to compose counterfactuals from the query sample or prototype cases.
+The overall process is shown in Figure \ref{fig:T-COL}.

+In Figure \ref{fig:T-COL}, the blue dovetail arrows indicate the overall processes of T-COL. First, T-COL selects a prototype case (multiple prototype cases are available when users need diverse CEs) based on user preferences and divides its feature values with those of the query sample.
+After dividing the two samples, a number of subsets of local feature values are formed, with the orange and green nodes indicating the features of the prototype case and the query sample, respectively.
+The combination of the local feature values of the two samples is represented by constructing a local greedy tree (see Figure \ref{fig:lgt}).
+The red path is the optimal selection path from the local greedy tree.

+If the user prefers more robust CEs, T-COL selects samples of the target category with the highest probability as prototype cases.
+In addition, `rss' (a local optimal objective, see Section \ref{sec:conditions}) will be used as a rule for feature value selection after the construction of local greedy trees.
+Ultimately, T-COL selects one or more combinations of feature values that match the user's preferences as CEs, from the set of feature values of the selected prototype cases and the query sample.